The Wild Swans: Synopsis

 In a faraway kingdom, there lives a widowed king with his twelve children: eleven princes and one princess.
-One day, he decides to remarry, but marries a wicked queen who is a witch.
+One day, he decides to remarry, but marries a wicked and jealous queen who is a witch.
 Out of spite, the queen turns her eleven stepsons into magnificent swans who are allowed to temporarily become human only at night and forced to fly by day.
-When their sister Elisa has reached the age of fifteen, the queen tries to bewitch her–but Elisa's goodness is too strong for this, so the queen has her banished after making her unrecognizable by dirtying her face and ripping her dress.
+When their sister Elisa has reached the age of fifteen, the queen tries to bewitch her–but Elisa's goodness is too strong for this, so the jealous queen has her banished after making her unrecognizable by dirtying her face and ripping her dress.
 Elisa finds her brothers, who carry Elisa to safety in a foreign land where she is out of the reach of her evil stepmother.

 There, Elisa is guided by the queen of the fairies to gather stinging nettles in graveyards to knit into shirts that will eventually help her brothers regain their human shapes.
 Elisa endures painfully blistered hands from nettle stings, and she must also take a vow of silence for the duration of her task, for speaking one word will kill herself and her brothers.
 The handsome king of another faraway land happens to come across Elisa, who cannot talk, and falls in love with her.
 He grants her a room in his castle where she continues her knitting.
 Eventually he proposes to crown her as his queen and wife, and she accepts.